inferno-framework/fhir-validator-wrapper/README.md

-# HL7® FHIR® Validation Service
+# Inferno Resource Validation Service

 The `inferno-framework/fhir-validator-wrapper` provides a persistent service for executing the [HL7® FHIR®